 Hummingbird Cake with cream cheese frosting is a moist and delicious homemade layer cake full of tropical banana, pineapple and coconut flavors!

 Is there anything better than a homemade cake?
 I say no... especially when it tastes like the tropics!
-Add some homemade cream cheese frosting and an ice cold glass of milk and I'll risk not being able to fit into my pants the next day.
+Scroll down to see tons of detailed step-by-step photos on how to make this recipe.

 Why is it called a Hummingbird Cake?

-One of my food hero's, Jamie Oliver, shared the information:
+One of my food heroes, Jamie Oliver, shared the information:

 The giveaway to the Hummingbird cake’s birthplace, however, is in the key ingredients – bananas and pineapple.
 Hopefully you’re already thinking of the Caribbean, and it’s thought to have been invented in Jamaica, probably in the late ‘60s.